bmclean/puma-rack-timeout-debug/README.md

 The response is still a 408 - Request Timeout.

+    Payload size: 630000
+    408
+    Request Timeout
+    Duration 18.69 seconds

 ##### What if Puma's first_data_timeout is greater than wait_time + wait_overtime?
 15 > (3 + 5)

-Note: I kept incrementing first_data_timeout by 1 until the 408s stopped.
-It needed to be wait_time + wait_overtime + (2 to 7 seconds).
-Not sure why the extra is needed.
+Note: I kept increasing first_data_timeout until the 408s stopped.
+It needed to be large enough for Puma to receive the entire body of the slow client POST.
-Might be related to data in the queue?

-    FIRST_DATA_TIMEOUT=15 \
+    FIRST_DATA_TIMEOUT=25 \
     RACK_TIMEOUT_SERVICE_TIMEOUT=1 \
     RACK_TIMEOUT_WAIT_TIMEOUT=3 \
     RACK_TIMEOUT_WAIT_OVERTIME=5 \